sandeeppaulraj/CarND-Vehicle-Detection/writeup.md

 ### Discussion

-- The biggest issue that i faced was since i was calling the Hog Sub Sampling Window Search with 4 different scales/points, the turn around time to get the actual output video even from an Amazon EC2 GPU instance was around 43 minutes.
+- The biggest issue that i faced was since i was calling the Hog Sub Sampling Window Search with 4 different scales/points, the turn around time to get the actual output video even from an Amazon EC2 GPU instance was around 30 minutes.
 This caused even minor updates to take a long time to produce tangible results.
 Outputs from the test video were usually fine, but were not always reflective of the larger project video.

 - I need to use Grid Search CV in my project to get a better model.

 - I should also try other models such as Decision Tree Classifier.

-- I notice that in the project video, oncoming traffic sometimes gets detected as well.
-This can be avoided by not doing a sliding window search across the entire width of the image.
-We should use a combination of finding appropriate lanes to search for **vehicles of interest**.
-On the other hand, a road without a divider, we even need to be cognizant of the oncoming traffic as well.

 - I notice that the windows are wobbly, a better sliding window search with either better or more scales will make the Pipeline more robust.